Introduction to Thermal Field Theory: From First Principles to Applications: Summary and discussion

 These results already allowed us to understand some of the most important applications of TFT, the weakly-coupled particle production in a thermal bath (Sec.~\ref{Weakly-coupled particle production}) and the phase transitions in field theory (Sec.~\ref{Phase transitions in field theory}), which have attracted, and continue to attract, significant interest in the fundamental-physics community.
 The rates of particle thermal production are conveniently re-expressed in terms of exact thermal 2-point functions.
 The thermal phase transitions in field theory have been explicitly and extensively described in the case where the phase transition is associated with an RSB, as in this case one can use perturbative methods.
 However, in Sec.~\ref{Thermal vacuum decay in first-order phase transitions} the phenomenon of thermal vacuum decay in first-order phase transitions has been explained in a general theory, illustrating how the bounce solution emerges in this out-of-equilibrium process and allows us to compute the corresponding decay probability.

-Many other (more advanced) developments and applications of TFT are present in the literature, such as the thermal Green's functions at finite density~\cite{Landsman:1986uw} (see also~\cite{Podo:2023ute}) and some non-perturbative numerical description of phase transitions in field theory~\cite{KRS,KLRS1,KLRS2,Gould,Gould2}.
+Many other (more advanced) developments and applications of TFT are present in the literature, such as the thermal Green's functions at finite density~\cite{Landsman:1986uw} (see also~\cite{Podo:2023ute}), the thermal production of gravitons~\cite{Grasso:2003cq,Ghiglieri:2015nfa,Ghiglieri:2020mhm,Ghiglieri:2024ghm} and some non-perturbative numerical description of phase transitions in field theory~\cite{KRS,KLRS1,KLRS2,Gould,Gould2}.
 The introductory treatment of TFT provided here, appropriately extended, may allow for an understanding of these more advanced topics too.